mircomacchi/Neo-cortex-SC-rna-seq/README.md

 ***

-Single Cell RNA expression evaluation of the neo-cortex in Mus musculus.
+Single Cell RNA expression evaluation of the neo-cortex in *Mus musculus*.
 (SRA667466)

 Navigate to [SCneo_cortex.md](SCneo_cortex.md) section to view the full walkthrough.